nails/module-cms/docs/widgets/README.md

 # Widgets

-Widgets are the underlying work horse of the CMS and range from being incredibly simple to extremeley complex.
+Widgets are the underlying work horse of the CMS and range from being incredibly simple to extremely complex.
 There is no real limit to what widgets can and cannot do.

-The following sections assume you are building templates from with the app (and not a Nails compatible module, if this is what you're doing, see the botto of this page).
+The following sections assume you are building templates from with the app (and not a Nails compatible module, if this is what you're doing, see the bottom of this page).